josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 </CalloutPlusQuote>

-Unfortunately, those explanations were summarily dismissed.
+Unfortunately, try as we did, those explanations were summarily dismissed.
 It was just like the Mario Kart conversation from earlier; _why could you possibly want to go off the track?
 You're not supposed to do that!_

 To the powers in that company, Tailwind _was_ the be-all, end-all solution.
 In their minds, anybody who was complaining just didn't understand, or didn't know what they were doing.

-They couldn't fathom there were downsides.
+They couldn't fathom the downsides.

 In the months that followed, many of my colleagues transferred to other teams in other areas of the company.
 Some (like me) left entirely.
-That admittedly wasn't one of my main reasons, and I suspect it wasn't anyone else's either.
+That admittedly wasn't my main reason, and I suspect it wasn't anyone else's either.
 But still: being creatively stifled by people who don't try to understand your problems and don't really trust that you even know what you're talking about to begin with…well, it has a way of sticking with you.

-I think often about what I could have said in those conversations; what might have made those more senior developers in charge of our projects realize the lose-lose situation they'd put us into.
+I think often about what I could have said in those conversations; what might have made those more senior developers in charge of our projects realize the lose-lose situation they'd put us into; made them realize that where they saw a shining sunrise of pure upside, we saw long, dark shadows of disadvantages.

 I don't know if I could have.
 But since I've spent so much of this post talking about upsides and downsides, and how one person's bug is another person's feature, let's close on that.

 ### The two sides of the same coin

-If you're a Builder, where you might see a helpful copilot who keeps you on the track, a Crafter might see a meddler who gets in the way at the worst possible moments.
+Where you might see a helpful copilot who keeps you on the track, I see a meddler who gets in the way at the worst possible moments.

-Where Tailwind ostensibly saves Builders from context switching, it keeps Crafters away from the places where they do their best work.
+Where Tailwind ostensibly saves you from context switching, it keeps me away from the places where I do my best work.

-Where Builders see a tool that just helps them get through a part of the job they either aren't good at or just don't enjoy, Crafters see a missed opportunity for to collaborate and put _both_ sets of skills to optimal use.
-(Crafters also see a cheapening of what they do well; _Your_ code is considered important; _mine_ is just something to be plowed through and done well enough to move on.)
+Where you see a tool that helps you get through a part of the job you either aren't good at or just don't enjoy, I see a missed opportunity for us to collaborate and put _both_ our skillsets to optimal use.
+(I also see a cheapening of what I do; _your_ code is considered important; _mine_ is just something to be plowed through and done well enough to move on.)

-Where Builders see a solved problem, Crafters see tech debt that simply hasn't come due yet; where Builders saw how easily and quickly they could write something the _first_ time, Crafters see how difficult it will make future refactors and rewrites.
+Where you see a solved problem, I see tech debt that simply hasn't come due yet; where you saw how easily and quickly they could write something the _first_ time, I know from painful experience how difficult it will make future refactors and rewrites.

-Where Builders see a tool that finally makes you free, Crafters see a powerful snare with a lock-in mechanism that will be incredibly painful to undo.
+Where you see a tool that finally makes you free, I see a lock-in mechanism that will be incredibly harrowing to undo.

-Where Builders see easy prototyping and fast styling, Crafters see a tool that's railroading them into speed-running just making all the same web pages and interfaces everybody else already is.
+Where you see easy prototyping and fast styling, I see a tool that's railroading us into speed-running making all the same web pages and interfaces everybody is, too.

-Where Builders see complexity simplified, Crafters see a once-powerful tool, dulled and watered-down almost beyond recognition.
+Where you see complexity simplified, I see a once-powerful tool, dulled and watered-down almost beyond recognition.

-Where Builders see empowerment, Crafters see suppression.
+Where you see empowerment, I see suppression.

-Where Builders see protective walls, Crafters see a constricting cage.
+Where you see protective walls, I see a constricting cage.

 We're both just observing the same truths from different points of view.